zzhangje/MidasTouch-community/README.md

 pip install -e .
 ```

-Download the weights, codebooks, and dataset. `gdown` is required to run the following command.
+Download the weights, codebooks, and dataset. `gdown` is required for the following command.

 ```bash
 # download weights/codebooks